Headache & Migraine: A Functional Neurology Approach to Lasting Relief

 Why Do Headaches and Migraines Keep Returning?

-When these systems are not working in harmony, the brain becomes overstimulated and stressed.
-Over time, this can increase pain sensitivity and trigger headaches or migraines.
+The brain constantly integrates input from vision, balance, and body awareness.
+When these systems are not working together efficiently, the brain can become overstimulated.
+Over time, this increases sensitivity and lowers the threshold for triggering headaches or migraines.

 The Three Systems That Influence Headaches